 Tip: Add a few drops of lemon if you like.

-2. Eat Fiber-Rich Foods Daily
+2. Eat Fibre-Rich Foods Daily

 Simple everyday foods can help: